nbbaier/macos-migrator/README.md

   - Optionally save and install package lists
   - Add custom dotfiles to your migration
   - Set a default export directory

-## Installation

-Install via the Raycast Store or clone this repository and run `npm install && npm run build`.

 ## Usage